Shopify/mobile-buy-sdk-ios/README.md

 This is a client implementation of Checkout Anywhere for iOS that allows you to perform checkouts from an App.
 This also supports ApplePay.

 This library also includes an implementation of Shopify's Storefront API.
-This is an API that allows you to fetch products and collections from a specific shop (i.e. ______.myshopify.com).
+This is an API that allows you to fetch products from a specific shop (i.e. ______.myshopify.com).

 ## Adding to a Project